j0nk0/nodogsplash/docs/source/authentication.rst

 Authentication
 ##############

-Site-wide username and password
+Nodogsplash v1 -Site-wide username and password
 *******************************

-Nodogsplash can be configured to require a username and/or password to be entered on the splash page as part of the authentication process.
+Nodogsplash v1 and earlier can be configured to require a username and/or password to be entered on the splash page as part of the authentication process.
 Since the username and password are site-wide (not per user), and they are sent in the clear using HTTP GET, this is not a secure mechanism.